gravitional/note/hep/src/tikz-feynman.md

 Thegraph drawing library from TikZ has several different algorithms to position the vertices.
 By default, `\diagram` and `\feynmandiagram` use the `spring layout` algorithm to place the vertices.
 The `spring layout` attempts to spread everything out as much as possible which,in most cases, gives a nice diagram; however, there are certain cases where this does not work.
-A good example where the spring layout doesn’t work are decays where we have the decaying particle on the left and all the daughter particles on the right.
+A good example where the spring layout doesn"t work are decays where we have the decaying particle on the left and all the daughter particles on the right.

 ```tikz
 % Using the default spring layout